popsps/SWE645-PR3/README.md

 ### CONTAINERIZED FRONTEND BUILD

-We will build the backend based on the `Dockerfile` at `./frontend` directory.
+We will build the backend based on a `Dockerfile` in `./frontend` directory.

 ```Dockerfile
 FROM node:alpine AS angular_builder